Joe Amabile

 Joseph Anthony Amabile also known as “Grocery Store Joe” (born April 12, 1986) is an American reality television personality.
 He is best known for his appearances on The Bachelorette and Bachelor in Paradise.

 Early life and education

-Amabile was born on April 12, 1986, in Chicago, Illinois, to an Italian father and a Norwegian mother.
+Amabile was born on April 12, 1986, in Chicago, Illinois, to an Italian father and an Italian/Norwegian mother.
 He attended Holy Cross High School.
 He has one brother.

 Career

 Amabile was a co-owner of Eric's Food Center in Chicago, Illinois, which earned him the nickname "Grocery Store Joe" when he appeared on The Bachelorette.

 He hosted a podcast with Natasha Parker and Tia Booth called Click Bait with Bachelor Nation until May 2023.
 He currently hosts the Bachelor Happy Hour podcast with Serena Pitt.

 The Bachelorette

 Amabile was a contestant on Becca Kufrin's season of The Bachelorette.
 He was eliminated night 1.

 Bachelor in Paradise

 Amabile appeared on season 5 of Bachelor in Paradise in 2018.
 He split from his partner Kendall Long week 5.
 They got back together after filming wrapped and were together until January 2020.
 He returned for season 7 of Bachelor in Paradise in 2021.
 He proposed to Serena Pitt in the finale.